 - Your head pointing forward (see chart below)

 - Your feet pointing straightforward (parallel) with a spacing of about 15cm between them.
 Tip: That spacing is pretty much your foot's width, so imagine you have a third foot in between your feet)

 Remember to stand still while the software counts down from 3 once you click the "straight pose" button:

 You can also perform an instant calibration with no countdown by clicking on the same icon but through the right-hand side panel: right click on the Smartsuit Pro icon in the "live scene "objects".
 This will require a helping a hand.

 The Rokoko Remote iOS app can also be used to trigger the calibration command from an iPhone.
 Learn more here.

 Recording, Filters and Playback

-Information on recording, playing back, exporting and applying filters watch the video above, or read our article on the topic here.
+For more Information on recording, playing back, exporting and applying filters watch the video above, or read our article on the topic here.

 Exporting your data